3DGenomes/METALoci/docs/tutorial.rst

 .. code-block:: bash

-    metaloci sniffer -w example_working_directory -s data/mm39_chrom_sizes.txt -g data/gencode.vM35.annotation_chr19.gtf.gz -r 10000 -e 2000000
+    metaloci sniffer -w example_working_directory -s data/mm39_chrom_sizes.txt -g data/gencode.vM35.annotation_chr19.gtf.gz -r 10000 -wi 4000000

 When prompted, select 'protein coding', with ``6 + ENTER``.
 This should create a new working directory and create a ``metaloci region file`` inside it.

 The ``-r`` flag is the resolution of the Hi-C matrix.
 It is recommended to use the highest resolution your Hi-C matrix can provide.
-The ``-e`` flag is the amount of bp --upstream and downstream-- to extend the region around the point of interest.
+The ``-wi`` flag is the size of the region that will be processed centered around the TSS, our point of interest.
 These two parameters will determine the number of bins the Kamada-Kawai layout will have (in this case, 4000000 / 10000 = 400 bins)

 .. note::

     The recommended amount of bins is around 400.
-In this case, 2Mb upstream and downstream would be 4000000 / 10000 = 400 bins. **A number of bins higher than 900 is not recommended**.
+In this case, 4Mb 4000000 / 10000 = 400 bins.
+     **A number of bins higher than 900 is not recommended**.

 *You can read more about this script in the* :ref:`cli_usage` *section.*